shruti-bt/shruti-bt.github.io/index.md

 I am currently working on particle jets classification and anomaly detection in high energy physics using machine learning.
 The projects are listed on the [project page](projects).

-I completed my Master and Bachelor in Physics from [Gondwana University](https://unigug.ac.in/) (Gadchiroli, India) with the master thesis titled "Determination of thermo-acoustical parameters of aqueous zinc sulphate at different temperatures".
+I completed my Master and Bachelor in Physics from [Gondwana University](https://unigug.ac.in/) (Gadchiroli, India) with the master thesis titled "Hunting Exoplanets with Deep Learning".

 Follow me on below platforms to get latest updates on my work.